Kystverket/summer23ai-building-colors/readme.md

 ## About the project <a name="about"></a>
-What we are doing
+A summer student project by students at the TEFT Lab in Ålesund for Kystverket.
+We utilized the YOLO algorithm and Google Maps API to detect buildings and classify their color from image data.
+The project aims to create a database of building colors to be used in Kystverkets' digital twin application for more realistic representation.
+It is still a work in progress, but we currently have a semi-automatic system for classifying buildings based on address location which can be used for testing on a small area and further development.
+More information about the project and our thoughts about the way forward can be found in the [documentation](#docs), which should be read before starting.

 ## Overview <a name="overview"></a>
-What different files and folders are.
+**NB!
+Ikke ferdig**
+trainingdata: This folder contains a collection of unlabeled images that can be used to create a dataset for training machine learning models or other data-related purposes.
+prototyping: This folder is dedicated to storing different prototypes or experimental versions of the project.
+It may contain subfolders, each representing a specific prototype with its unique code.

 ## Setup <a name="setup"></a>
-1. **Clone or fork the repository**
+1. Clone or fork the repository
-2. **Obtain a Google Maps API key from https://developers.google.com/maps/documentation/javascript/get-api-key**
+2. Obtain a Google Maps API key from **https://developers.google.com/maps/documentation/javascript/get-api-key**
-3. **Enter your API_KEY in the `config.js.template` file inside the `config` folder.
-Save the file as `config.js` in the same folder.**
+3. Enter your API_KEY in the `config.js.template` file inside the `config` folder.
+Save the file as `config.js` in the same folder.
 ```js
 API = {"API_KEY": "your-API key"}
 ////////////////////////////